Short Empire: Origins

-Early on, it was apparent that Short Brothers, who had previously developed and produced several large flying boats for Imperial Airways and the Royal Air Force (RAF) which had proven to be sound designs in terms of performance and safety, would be a frontrunner to fulfil the requirement.
-However, Shorts was hesitant to build such an aircraft, due to the necessary advances involved, straight from the drawing board without the production of a preceding prototype, and thus requested to be allowed the time to build such an aircraft; this was rejected by Imperial Airways, stating that such a delay was not permissible.
-In 1935, Imperial Airways announced the placement of an order for 28 flying boats of an as-of-yet undesigned type, weighing 18 tonnes each; the order was reportedly hailed as being "one of the world's boldest experiments in aviation", while sceptics referred to the decision less favourably as being a 'gamble'.
+Short Brothers had previously developed successful large flying boats for Imperial Airways and the Royal Air Force (RAF), and was the frontrunner to fulfil the requirement.
+Shorts was reluctant to build straight from the drawing board without a prototype, however this was rejected by Imperial Airways, which was desperate to replace obsolete types then in service that were unable to provide the full service needed.
+In 1935, Imperial Airways announced an order for 28 flying boats of an as-of-yet undesigned type, weighing 18 tonnes each.
+The order was claimed by the British press as being "one of the world's boldest experiments in aviation".

-A design team led by Arthur Gouge set about designing what would become the Empire.
-It was quickly determined that, in order to possess the sufficient clearance between the tips of the propellers and the water, the wing would need to be in a high mounted position; initially to be housed in a hump above the fuselage for sufficient height, the fuselage depth was instead increased, providing more internal volume than required but enabling a lighter and stronger integration of the cantilever wing with the fuselage.
-Shorts' own convention for wide planing bottomed hulls for their flying boats was overturned as the 18-tonne weight would generate excessive drag with such a configuration; following a series of water tank experiments, a new type of planing bottom with a reduced beam deemed suitable.
-The basic aerodynamic design was derived from the smaller Short Scion Senior floatplane, which served in all but name as a half-scale prototype for the Empire and for its sibling, the military-orientated Short Sunderland.
+A design team led by Arthur Gouge created the Empire.
+To have adequate clearance between the propellers and the water, the wing needed to be as high as feasible and was initially to be attached to a hump above the fuselage as on the Martin M-130, but the fuselage height was instead increased, providing more internal volume than required but enabling a lighter and stronger integration of the cantilever wing to the fuselage.

+Following water tank experiments, a simplified-vee planing bottom with a much higher length to beam ratio than was common at the time was chosen.
+The aerodynamic and hydrodynamic properties were tested on the smaller Short Scion Senior floatplane, which served as a half-scale prototype for the Empire and its sibling, the military's Short Sunderland.

-At the time of development, the British aircraft industry had never attempted to construct an aeroplane of this size and complexity before; accordingly, many new techniques were devised to overcome problems encountered, particularly during its construction process.
-Shorts had to develop its own machinery to produce the necessary 'T'-shaped Hiduminium alloy lengths that comprised the main spar.
-A specialised and patented flap arrangement, known as Gouge flaps after their creator, was employed on the Empire to increase wing area with only a small increase in drag and without heavy disrupting airflow over the top of the aerofoil; in operation, the lift coefficient of the wing could be increased by 30 percent, reducing the landing speed by 12 per cent, without employing any trimming to adjust.
+Shorts developed its own machinery to produce the necessary T-shaped Hiduminium alloy lengths that comprised the main spar.
+A specialised and patented flap, known as Gouge flaps after its creator, caused only a small increase in drag, while the wing's lift coefficient was increased by 30 percent, the landing speed reduced by 12 per cent, and no trim changes were needed.